zubeax/zubeax.github.io/_posts/2023-12-11-installing-docker-and-private-registry.markdown

 ### Verifying successful installation

-Running the 'docker version' should get you output similar to the one below.
+Running the 'docker version' command should get you output similar to the one below.

 ```sh
 # docker version